PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-10 04:52:32
+Last updated: 2024-04-10 04:53:07
-Random Quote: I will put you under the jail. - Hank Schrader
+Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell